sauceythree/Bus_446/README.md

 # Bus_446
-Analysis of abortion data trends among US states and socioeconomic conditions
+Analysis of abortion data trends among US states and their respective sex-ed legislation requirements